 - Don’t use staggered vias or ELIC if you don’t need them.
 The whole point of HDI routing is to provide as much space as possible for routing on the surface and inner layers.
 While it might be tempting to stack across the entire span of the substrate, don’t take up the extra space unless it’s really necessary.

 - Opt for fewer layers.
 High layer count boards bring more assembly steps and manufacturing costs.
 If you follow the previous guideline, you can significantly reduce the cost per board.

 - Don’t forget about signal integrity when working with HDI boards.
-Any HDI layout will need to be designed with high speed design guidelines in mind, or high-frequency guidelines if you’re working with an RF board.
+Any HDI layout will need to be designed with high-speed design guidelines in mind, or high-frequency guidelines if you’re working with an RF board.
 The same signal integrity rules that apply in typical PCBs still apply in HDI PCBs, it’s just a matter of scaling.
-In an HDI board that requires impedance controlled routing, you’ll need to carefully design your traces and stackup to ensure your impedance is consistent with your signalling standard.
+In an HDI board that requires impedance-controlled routing, you’ll need to carefully design your traces and stack up to ensure your impedance is consistent with your signaling standard.